Elvaron/MHW-BG-DataTool/README.md

 + `target` can be a value of `furthest|closest` to indicate who the monster will target
 + `part` is the card's monster body part as a value of `head|body|tail|legs|claws|wings|none`
 + `actions` is a collection of actions as defined below
-+ `activation` contains the activation information:
++ `activation` contains the activation information for hunters after the monster acts:
     + `hunters` is the number of hunter turns before the monster's next turn
     + `cards` is the number of attack cards each hunter may play in a given turn
++ `windup-activation` contains the activation information (see above for data contents) before the monster acts (wind-up, Iceborne feature)

 ##### Actions